N-Vinylpyrrolidone

-N-Vinylpyrrolidone (NVP) is an organic compound consisting of a 5-membered lactam linked to a vinyl group.
+N-Vinylpyrrolidone (NVP) is an organic compound consisting of a 5-membered lactam ring linked to a (2 carbon) vinyl group.
 It is a colorless liquid although commercial samples can appear yellowish.

 It is produced industrially by vinylation of 2-pyrrolidone, i.e. the base-catalyzed reaction with acetylene.
 It is the precursor to polyvinylpyrrolidone (PVP), an important synthetic material.
 The NVP monomer is commonly used as a reactive diluent in ultraviolet and electron-beam curable polymers applied as inks, coatings or adhesives.

 Synthesis

 Starting from γ-Butyrolactone, 2-pyrrolidone is synthesized by treatment with ammonia.
 Subsequently, acetylene is used to introduce the vinyl group.